clewisdavis/The-Joy-of-React/course-notes.md

 );
 ```

-- This way, we created some seperation between the semantic meaning of this button and the particlar color.
+- This way, we created some separation between the semantic meaning of this button and the particular color.
 So if you want to change things in the future, you can do it in one place.

 ### Application Structure